Sheffield Steeldogs can do no wrong as they convincingly won their play-off quarter final last night, having already been crowned league champions.

 After winning the National Ice Hockey League Division 1 North ahead of their rivals Hull, the Steeldogs have continued their fine form into the play-offs.

 A dominant performance saw the Steeldogs defeat Billingham Stars 9-3 last night at their Ice Sheffield venue, having won the first leg 4-3.
 If this had not been enough for the fans, the team presented their league trophy on the ice after the game.

 After preparations for their league-winning season began in August, with off-ice conditioning sessions, the Steeldogs proceeded to win 28 of their 36 games over the course of their triumphant campaign.

-For new player-coach Ben Morgan, who plays in defence, the focus levels need to remain at a high standard for the play-offs and there is no time for letting standards drop.
+For new player-coach Ben Morgan, the focus levels need to remain at a high standard for the play-offs and there is no time for letting standards drop.

 ‘‘It is now about getting back to reality and normality, and returning to what we do best.
-We need to make sure over two games, we are the better side in these play-off fixtures, then hopefully progress through to the Northern final and then Coventry,’’ said Morgan.
+We need to make sure over two games, we are the better side in these play-off fixtures, then hopefully progress through to the Northern final,’’ said Morgan.

 As well as being successful on the ice, the team have also developed its young players.
 12 hopefuls have been training with the senior side, gaining invaluable experience and an insight into the title-winning team.

 The morale within the squad is understandably high and this can only help the players achieve more in the play-offs, knowing they are league champions.

 Defender Thomas Relf said: ‘‘We obviously know the play-offs are a different type of hockey, and over two games it’s a bit of a lottery as any team can beat anyone.